 As part of the suspension procedure the family has the right to respond to or appeal a suspension.
 Any response or appeal must be submitted in writing.
-Appeals for suspensions of 1-5 days should be directed to the Principal.
-For suspensions over 5 days the appeal should be directed to the Senior Leader School Performance.
+Appeals for suspensions for less than 3 days should be directed to the Principal.
+For suspensions more than thee (3) days the appeal should be directed to the Senior Leader - School Progress and Performance.